-- The contracts are negotiated as a package with a single commercial objective. - The amount of consideration to be paid in one contract depends on the consideration of another contract. - The goods or services that the Company will provide according to the contracts represent a single performance obligation for the Company.
+- The amount of consideration to be paid in one contract depends on the consideration of another contract. - The goods or services that the Company will provide according to the contracts represent a single performance obligation for the Company.

 Variable consideration: